 Beyond scores, however, admissions offices also consider the undergraduate GPA, extracurriculars, work experience, references, application essays, and sometimes even interviews of applicants before making final decisions for MBA candidates.
-Just as a perfect GMAT does not guarantee admission to any single program, a below-average score does not exempt you from admission either; it’s all about the strengths of your overall application and the judgment that the admissions office arrives at with regards to your fit to their program and your expected ability to succeed in their program.
+Just as a perfect GMAT score does not guarantee admission to any single program, a below-average score does not exempt you from admission either.
+Instead, it’s all about the strengths of your overall application and the judgment that the admissions office arrives at in regards to your fit for their program and your expected ability to succeed in their program.

 Contact us if you have any questions about GMAT scores!

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.